puppetlabs/trapperkeeper-webserver-jetty9/README.md

 ## Webrouting Service

-This project also provides a Webrouting service, which is intended for use in place of the Webserver Service.
+This project provides a secondary Webrouting Service, which in many cases is preferable for use over the Webserver Service.
 Documentation is available for it [here](doc/webrouting-service.md).